tina-friedrich/arc-user-guide/docs/source/arc-os-migration.rst

     - os_version:9.4
     - os_flavour:AlmaLinux

 During the transition period, jobs will default to RHEL8 unless explicitly requesting RHEL9.
+From **1st September 2025** RHEL9 will become the default OS and RHEL8 will need to be explicitly requested.

 We strongly encourage users to test workloads on RHEL9-compatible nodes as soon as possible to ensure smooth migration.